wbolster/attribute-mapping/README.rst

 attribute-mapping
 =================

-``attribute-mapping`` is a minimalistic python library to allow attribute lookups in dictionaries and other mappings.
+``attribute-mapping`` is a minimalistic Python library for attribute-based access to dictionaries and other mappings.

 Compared to many other implementations of the same idea, going by names such as ``AttrDict`` and various others, this library is